Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ---
 Title: Technical Debt Framework
 Lead: System problems are like financial debt.
 It’s OK to borrow (time) against the future, as long as you pay it off before the 'interest' starts to bite...
-Description: Help teams manage technical debt by identifying and assessing existing debt across the enterprise and prioritizing items in an orderly fashion.
+Description: Help teams manage technical debt by identifying and assessing existing debt across the enterprise and prioritising items in an orderly fashion.
 Tags:
   - Architecture
   - Business